bartaldavid/alcohol/src/alcohol_review.md

 ## DrinkForm

 - Style and code is very nicely separeted, folder structure is nice, and the JSX is also pretty straightforward here!
 Well done!
-- Thin about how you can refactor all those small function into something more simple, and more generic.
+- Think about how you can refactor all those small function into something more simple, and more generic.
 - Extra kudos for properly typing React event props, and for `event.preventDefault()`!

 ## DrinkCard